Are you ready to be a Luxembourgish citizen? Know what lies ahead in the residency test and the steps to take to acquire

 Civic instruction sessions

 As a basis to know a foundational background on Luxembourg culture, it is necessary to attend three civic instruction sessions.
-Sessions are held evenings or Saturday mornings, for free, and taught in Luxemburgish, French, German, English or Portuguese.
-Certificates of participation are issued at the end, and no tests are necessary.
+Sessions are during evenings or on Saturday mornings.
+They are free of charge and taught in Luxemburgish, French, German, English, or Portuguese.
+Instructors award certificates of participation at the end; no tests are necessary.
 Two specific sessions are compulsory: “The fundamental rights of citizens and public life” and “Luxembourg state institutions”.
-The third session may be chosen from a list of other subjects that suit your interest.
+The third session may be chosen from a list of other subjects that suit your interest, however.

 Exempt from the sessions